Ignoring the Lord Num. 22:12-13 CLICK TITLE FOR AUDIO

 The Lord said, “Thou shalt not go with them; thou shalt not curse the people; for they are blessed.”
 At one time or another, Balaam ignored each part of this message.
 He went with them, he attempted to curse the people and they were indeed blessed.
 Why did Balaam ignore these words?

 Balaam ignored the Lord by:

-Failing to say all that the Lord had said to him – Num 22:13 – like Moses and Aaron – contrast Ex 4:22-23 with Ex 5:1-3 – when God gives us a message, we are to deliver the whole thing and not just a piece of it [1 Sam 3:17; Acts 20:27] – when you ignore part of the message, you will undoubtedly ignore the part that is the most distasteful to you and, yet, the one that will keep you out of trouble later.
+Failing to say all that the Lord had said to him – Num 22:13 – like Moses and Aaron failed to say all that the Lord said to them.
+Contrast Ex 4:22-23 with Ex 5:1-3.
+When God gives us a message, we are to deliver the whole thing and not just a piece of it [1 Sam 3:17; Acts 20:27].
+When you ignore part of the message, you will undoubtedly ignore the part that is the most distasteful to you and, yet, the one that will keep you out of trouble later.

-Failing to recognize God’s resistance to his progress – Num 22:22-34 – God was mad at Balaam and he was opposing Balaam along the course he was taking [the way of Balaam, 2 Pet 2:15] – often God will put up “obstacles” in your path when you are heading in a way that displeases him – you must recognize these as hindrances from the Lord, rather than from Satan, and you cannot ignore them.
+Failing to recognize God’s resistance to his progress – Num 22:22-34 – God was mad at Balaam and he was opposing Balaam along the course he was taking [the way of Balaam, 2 Pet 2:15].
+Often God will put “obstacles” in your path when you are heading in a way that displeases him.
+You must recognize these as hindrances from the Lord, rather than from Satan, and you cannot ignore them.

 Failing to limit himself to the words of God – Num 22:35 – Balaam was supposed to only speak what the Lord said to him.
 However, it is obvious from Num 25:1-2 that Balaam told Balak more than what God said.
 This is called the doctrine of Balaam [Rev 2:14].
 He taught Balak that God would destroy the Jews for fornicating with the daughters of Moab and for sacrificing to their gods.
 You cannot ignore the Lord and add to God’s words for any reason without terrible consequences.